ricsam/enschedule/README.md

   ],
 });
 // The returned app is an express app.
-// When the worker claims a job and will execute a handler it must execute this file again
+// When the worker claims a job and will execute a function it must execute this file again
-// to get the handler.
+// to get the function.
 In that scenario you don't want to run the http server from this file and app will be undefined. if (app) {
   const PORT = process.env.PORT ??
 3000;
   app.listen(PORT, () => {